stackitcloud/terraform-provider-stackit/docs/data-sources/modelserving_token.md

 ### Optional

 - `description` (String) The description of the model serving auth token.
-- `region` (String) STACKIT region to which the model serving auth token is associated.
+- `region` (String) Region to which the model serving auth token is associated.
+If not defined, the provider region is used.

 ### Read-Only